 We all have different feelings about working from home.
-Love it or hate it, it looks like we’ll be setting up shop from our spare rooms and using more gas and electric for the foreseeable future.
+Love it or hate it, it looks like we’ll be setting up shop from our spare rooms and using more gas and electricity for the foreseeable future.
 One of the trickiest things about getting started when you’re working from home is keeping comfortable without overspending, especially in the winter months.
 Once you’ve stocked up on teabags and invested in a decent home office chair, it’s time to start thinking about ways to keep the costs down within your working environment itself.
 Cutting costs on gas, electricity and general heating can be essential, especially if you’re on a low income or on furlough.

 Wrap up warm to save on gas, electric and oil